shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-2-entra-connect-attacks/README.md

 # get an access token for that user
 $at = Get-AADIntAccessTokenForMSGraph -KerberosTicket $kerberos -Domain $domain".onmicrosoft.com"
+# if you get AADSTS50076 error, it means the user has MFA, try another user (user 5 for example)
 # if you get AADSTS50079 error, it might mean you have a conditional access policy in your Entra tenant named "Security info registration for Microsoft partners and vendors" that blocks this login, you need to reinstall the entire lab from scratch and associate it yo your new tenant

 # start exploring what you can do in the tenant using MS Graph API!